Jalapeño Cheddar Focaccia

 • NOTE on consistency: You want the bread dough to be slightly sticky but not too much.
 Be sure to leave the mixer on for several minutes after you get the right consistency.

-• Grease a large bowl with olive oil.
+• Let rise.
+Grease a large bowl with olive oil.
 Add dough to the bowl making sure you use your hands to smooth it into a ball.
 Cover the dough with a clean dish towel and set it in a warm corner of your kitchen.
 Let the dough rise until doubled in size.

-• Prepare a 9×13 inch pan (or use a baking sheet and shape it as you desire) with two tablespoons of olive oil.
-Then use your hands to stretch it out over the pan.
+• Add dough to pan.
+Prepare a 9×13 inch pan with two tablespoons of olive oil.
+Transfer dough to the prepared pan and then use your hands to stretch it out over the pan.
 Don't overwork it.
-Add some extra sliced jalapenos and shredded cheese to the top of the dough.

-• Cover the pan with a towel and let rise again until doubled.
+Add some extra sliced jalapeños and shredded cheese to the top of the dough.
+Cover the pan with a towel and let rise again until doubled.
 Time will vary.

 Notes

-As an alternative, you could make this bread in a large cast iron skillet but for possibly less time.
+• As an alternative, you could make this bread in a large cast iron skillet but for possibly less time.

-If desired, you can place the focaccia dough in the fridge for several hours.
+• If desired, you can place the focaccia dough in the fridge for several hours.
 This process delays the fermentation process in the yeast and helps richer flavors develop in the final bake.

 Nutrition

-Calories: 235kcal | Carbohydrates: 25g | Protein: 7g | Fat: 11g | Saturated Fat: 4g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 5g | Cholesterol: 14mg | Sodium: 491mg | Potassium: 59mg | Fiber: 1g | Sugar: 1g | Vitamin A: 251IU | Vitamin C: 1mg | Calcium: 107mg | Iron: 0.5mg
+Calories: 143kcal | Carbohydrates: 7g | Protein: 4g | Fat: 11g | Saturated Fat: 4g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 5g | Cholesterol: 14mg | Sodium: 490mg | Potassium: 34mg | Fiber: 0.4g | Sugar: 1g | Vitamin A: 250IU | Vitamin C: 1mg | Calcium: 103mg | Iron: 0.3mg

 Tried this recipe?Mention @Suebeehomemaker or tag #suebeehomemaker!

-3 Comments
+8 Comments

-1. Liz Timleck says:
+4. Liz Timleck says:

 This was my first time making focaccia bread and I was a little nervous about putting in so many jalapeños.
 It turned out lovely I did sprinkle a little rosemary on it before baking and next time I might also add some Italian seasoning.
 Thank you!